Displays & equipment requests

 Philadelphia (111th Attack Wing) - email@example.com

-(Color guard, band, marching unit, static display of non-aviation equipment, etc.)
+To include color guard, band, marching unit, and static displays of non-aviation equipment, etc.

 *Fort Indiantown Gap may be able to provide military support for some events that are open to the public, in accordance with DoD Directive 5410.18, Public Affairs Community Relations Policy and Army Regulation 360-1, The Army Public Affairs Program as well as Air Force Instruction 35-105, Community Relations.
 Requests are made through the Pennsylvania National Guard Joint Force Headquarters.

 Aerial Support in Public Events